The tunnels are of adequate size for the terrier and dachshund breeds that are qualified for this event.

 Many handlers and trainers consider the Senior Title the most difficult to achieve.

 Master Earthdog is the top activity at the Earthdog Trial.
 To achieve this title:

 Once your dog has earned the Master title, a further goal is the Endurance Earthdog title.
 This title is new as of 2010, and is earned when a dog, on five occasions, passes both the Senior and Master classes at the same event.
 Your dog may earn additional Endurance titles after the first Endurance title is completed.

 A non-title event called Introduction to Quarry is intended for young or inexperienced dogs to gain experience with the sport.
 The Intro tunnel is ten feet long with one right angle turn.
 The dog has two minutes to reach the quarry and must work the quarry for 30 seconds.

 Arizona Earthdog Club

-The Earthdog Trial Premium has information about the AKC events.
-AWTA Den Trial and also Scent Works Seminar offered on April 7, 2018.
+The Spring 2018 Earthdog Event was held on April 7 - April 8 2018 at the Chino Valley Equestrian Park.
+AWTA Den Trial and also Scent Works Seminar was offered on April 7, 2018.